The Zantac lawsuits claim that Zantac can be contaminated with the cancer-causing substance N-nitrosodimethylamine (NDMA).

 Compensation in Zantac Lawsuits

-If you took Zantac and have been diagnosed with bladder or stomach cancer, then we will be seeking the following damages for you:
+If you took Zantac and have been diagnosed with cancer, then we will be seeking the following damages for you:

 - Past and future medical expenses that result from the injuries.